 Although the video quality must be clear enough to recognize the participant and speak to the authenticity of the performance, the most important aspect is the audio quality.
 The use of a well-prepared and maintained acoustic piano is strongly urged, as is the efforts taken to produce an audio of high fidelity.

 Avoid recording performances with cell phones and low end consumer-grade cameras.
 Such devices often compress the sound (removing the natural ambiance and compressing dynamic sound levels), yielding poor audio quality.
 Participants may opt to record at a professional studio, record audio from a sound recording device (such as a flash recorder), or use a higher-grade camera with external microphones and dedicated sound capturing capability.

 Note also that providing more than the recommended music time allotment during the preliminary round rarely results in a more favorable outcome.

 Review all links carefully and completely so that they are free of flaws or other unanticipated issues.
-Participants should therefore retain copies of all materials sent to the Pacific Stars International Piano Competition, 2022.
-Recorded performances must be performed entirely from memory (excepting Amateur (B) participants, who are released from this requirement).
+Participants should therefore retain copies of all materials sent to the Pacific Stars International Piano Competition, 2023.
+Recorded performances must be performed entirely from memory.

 Recordings and other submitted materials will not be returned.